fmillion-mnsu/cis350-m24/SYLLABUS.md

 It's important to me that I be available to help you succeed in this course.
 If you need to contact me, please send me an E-mail.
 I try to answer all emails within 24 hours, including weekends - even if I need more time to respond, I will acknowledge receipt of your message.
 If I have not responded to your E-mail message after 24 hours, please resend the message in case it got lost or buried. *Do not feel you need to wait longer than 24 hours* to resend your message - I would rather see your message more than once than miss your questions!

-If you would like to meet with me directly, you can schedule time with me to meet in my office or in the CS Project space.
+If you would like to meet with me directly, you can schedule time with me to meet in my office or via Zoom.
 Please contact me via E-mail or before or after class and I will accommodate your time schedule to the best of my ability.

 ## Course Description